4GeeksAcademy/machine-learning-content/06-ml_algos/support-vector-machine.md

 ### Using the model in Python

-You can easily using `scikit-learn` program these methods post EDA:
+You can easily use `scikit-learn` to program these methods post EDA:

 ```py
 from sklearn.svm import SVC